Migrating from chrony

 - Local hardware devices as time sources.

-- Support for ntp mac authentication.
+- Support for NTP MAC authentication.

 - Marking subsets of sources as more trusted than others.